 Share the Same Range of Composition

+Below is a pink Malaya Garnet and a yellow Color Change Garnet, both of the Pyrope species.
 Pink Malayas exhibit color shift from pink in daylight to reddish pink in incandescent light.
 Color Change Pyropes exhibit color change from a non-red colors to red.
-We have already shown that Pink Malayas do show color change from pink in daylight to yellow in fluorescent light, but incandescent light is the standard light source used to determine color change in gems.
+Pink Malayas can show color change from pink in daylight to yellow in fluorescent light, but incandescent light is the standard light source we use to determine color change in gems.

 Pink Malaya (2.19ct)